 Family-friendly highlights of the Alameda County Fair daily schedule:

-- Carnival games open at 1 pm, one hour after the gates open. run the entire time.
+- Carnival games open at 1 pm, one hour after the gates open and run the entire time.

 - The carnival rides are for children 36″ and taller.
 Slides and rides do get HOT.

-- Large petting zoo to meet goats, pigs, sheep, and other farm animals, plus an alpaca and kangaroo.
+- Petting zoos and animal encounters to meet goats, pigs, sheep, and other farm animals, plus bees, snakes, and maybe an alpaca or kangaroo.

 - Pig races are scheduled throughout the day and are super entertaining for kids and parents alike.

-- Nightly (except July 4), a different kid-friendly movie is scheduled at 6 pm on the concert lawn.
+- Nightly starting on June 20, a different kid-friendly movie is scheduled at 6 pm on the concert lawn.
 It won’t be dark yet, but there are plenty of chairs and space to watch the film.
 Check the schedule here >

-- Each night except July 4, there’s a concert on the lawn at 8 pm after the movie.
+- There’s a concert on the lawn at 8 pm after the movie, every night except July 4.

-- Go to the Grandstand for lively motorcycle tricks and action sports.
+- Go to the Grandstand for lively motorcycle tricks, monster trucks, and more action sports.

 - Find a calm space in the AgVenture Park’s Wizard Challenge Zone for bubbles, building blocks, puzzles, and other activities under multiple tents.

-- At 9:30 pm, once the kids are good and exhausted, there’s a nighttime drone light show over the grandstand, except on July 4.
-On July 3, there are fireworks, too.
+- At 9:30 pm, once the kids are good and exhausted, there’s a nighttime drone light show over the grandstand, every night except July 4.

 Admission and Ride Fees